#7. Rosemary-infused body oil

 5. Can be used in cases of eczema and acne

-7. The aroma creates beneficial effect on the central nervous system
+7. The aroma creates a beneficial effect on the central nervous system.

 9. Photo: Karolina Grabowska from Pexels